WalletWasabi/WalletWasabi/CONTRIBUTING.md

 * Views that depend on more than 1 viewmodel class.

 If it seems not possible to implement something without breaking some of this advice please consult with @danwalmsley.

+## Avoid using Grid as much as possible, Use Panel instead
+If you dont need any row or column splitting for your child controls, just use `Panel` as your default container control instead of `Grid` since it is a moderately memory-intensive control.